Jean Leloup

-Jean Leclerc (/fr/; born May 14, 1961) is a Québécois singer-songwriter and author from Sainte-Foy, Quebec, Canada.
-He is popularly known as Jean Leloup (which he likes to translate to John the Wolf), a stage name he kept using until 2006, when he temporarily changed his name to Jean Leclerc, only to resurrect his wolf character in August 2008.
+Jean Leclerc (born May 14, 1961) is a Canadian singer-songwriter and author from Sainte-Foy, Quebec.
+He is popularly known as Jean Leloup (/fr/; which he likes to translate as John the Wolf), a stage name he kept using until 2006, when he temporarily changed his name to Jean Leclerc, only to resurrect his wolf character in August 2008.
 He is known for his colourful personality and unique musical style in the francophone rock community.